rowe-morehouse/rowe-morehouse/readme.md

         -->
 <hr width="50%">

-<h3>Here's what's cooking this month, March 2024:</h3>
+<h3>Here's what's cooking this month, April 2024:</h3>

 <ul>

+<li>Continued focus on <strong>Sales & Selling</strong>! — writing about Sales Techniques, Sales Methodology, AI workflows for sales, & SaaS Sales Tools inlcuding <a href="https://www.g2.com/best-software-companies/top-sales" target="_blank">G2's Best Salestech Products of 2024<a>.
+<small><br /><br /></small>

-<li>Here’s the techstack for my newest ecomm site, now in development: <strong>Astro, tailwind, react, stripe, netlify, w/ blog engine, rss, schema, sitemap</strong>.
+<li>More webdev!
+Current favorite stack: <strong>Astro, tailwind, react, stripe, netlify, w/ blog engine, rss, schema, sitemap</strong>.
 I love coding with these tools.<small><br /><br /></small>

-<li><strong>Vercel & Next.js</strong>: Testing out incremental static regeneration, personalization at the edge, edge redirects, A/B testing with Google Optimize.
-Cool, unique features from Vercel!<small><br /><br /></small>

-<li>Continued focus on <strong>Sales & Selling</strong>! — writing about Sales Techniques, Sales Methodology, Sales Coaching, & SaaS Sales Tools inlcuding <a href="https://www.g2.com/best-software-companies/top-sales" target="_blank">G2's Best Salestech Products of 2024<a>.
-<small><br /><br /></small>
 Current side hustle (among several) 🡒 <strong>Sourcing Advisor for SalesTech</strong> purchase decisions for a for a $20M Bay Area SaaS company.
 I'm helping them modernize their SalesTech stack.
 For the stuff they end up buying, I do the integrations as well.<small><br /><br /></small>
 <li>Read all my <a href="https://twitter.com/SalesRebuttals" target="_blank">🐦 Tweets about Sales & Selling! — @SalesRebuttals</a>. <small><br /><br /></small>
 <li>Massively up-skilled up in email marketing — <strong>value messaging, sequencing, and the technical side</strong> of delivery.
 Did you know I've been doing email marketing since 2002?
 Also, I used to sell email advertising.
 Sold probably $500,000 worth of email.
 Now I use email <em>mostly for prospecting & lead gen for my own offers</em>, and of course I run campaigns to support my sales efforts for the companies I sell for.
 Additionally, I set up cold email infrastructure and write cold email sequences / cadences for my clients, as a consultant.<small><br /><br /></small>